yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-002_Search_No_Results.md

 ---

 ## ✅ Expected Result

-- No products are displayed
-- A message indicating no results is shown (e.g., "No results found")
+A message indicating no results is shown (e.g., "No results found")
-- No errors or crashes occur